Legal position and practical considerations in the context of current...

 Read MoreBackground

-Vida holds an undergraduate degree, BSc in Business Management, Graduated with Honors from De La Salle University, Manilla Philippines and attended the Simon Fraser University in Vancouver, British Columbia, Canada on a student exchange program.
+Vida has a BSc degree in Business Management, with Honors from De La Salle University, Manilla and attended the Simon Fraser University in Vancouver, British Columbia, Canada.

 Vida is a member of the 40 Young Practitioners Group, Dubai International Arbitration Centre (DIAC 40).